The Duel (Chekhov novella): Plot

 Ivan Andreitch Laevsky is an educated Russian aristocrat who has run off to a Black Sea village with a married woman, Nadezhda Fyodorovna.
 When the novella begins, he has fallen out of love with Nadezhda Fyodorovna, who is having affairs with other men, and wants to leave her.
 He receives a letter informing him that her husband has died; however, he hides the letter in a book and does not tell her about it.
 That, he says, would be like inviting her to marry him.

 Laevsky confides in Alexander Daviditch Samoylenko, a military doctor who has befriended Laevsky and looks after him.
 Samoylenko urges Laevsky to marry Nadezhda Fyodorovna, even if he does not love her.
-Laevsky says he cannot marry a woman he has no feelings for, but he cannot leave her because she has no relatives and relies on him for survival.
+Laevsky says he cannot marry a woman he has no feelings for, but he cannot leave her, because she has no family and relies on him for survival.
 Samoylenko tells him to give her enough money to live on.
 Laevsky, however, says he is 2000 rubles in debt and cannot afford to do that.

+As for Nadezhda Fyodorovna, she considers herself the most beautiful young woman in the city.
+She had a one-night stand with police commissioner Kirilin, whom she has been running away from ever since.
+She owes three hundred roubles to a merchant and thinks of giving herself to his young son Atchmianov, whom she likes, to pay off her debt.

-Samoylenko has two boarders in his house, and they discuss philosophy, science, and literature around the dinner table and elsewhere.
-One of them is Nikolay Vassilitch Von Koren, a zoologist; the other is a deacon in the Russian church.
+Samoylenko has two lodgers living in his house, and they discuss philosophy, science, and literature around the dinner table and elsewhere.
+One of them is Nikolay von Koren, a zoologist; the other is the deacon Pobedov of the Russian Orthodox church.
 The doctor, the zoologist, and the deacon discuss the new idea of evolution.
-In a friendly discussion, the deacon says that man was descended from God, while Von Koren argues that man was descended from the ape.
-He explains how fitter animals survive to pass their strength on to their descendants, but weaker animals die off.
+In a friendly discussion, the deacon says that man is descended from God, while Koren argues that man is descended from apes.
+He explains the survival of the fittest: fitter animals survive to pass their strength on to their descendants, but weaker animals die off.

-Von Koren uses Laevsky as an example of a man who is not fit to survive.
+Koren goes on to use Laevsky as an example of a man who is not fit to survive.
 When Laevsky came to town, he brought with him habits that the townsfolk view as uncouth.
-Von Koren says that Laevsky should not be permitted to reproduce; otherwise there would be children as uncouth as Laevsky all over Russia.
-Von Koren goes on to compare Laevsky to the cholera microbe and says he would like to kill Laevsky himself, as one would kill a pest.
-Samoylenko and the deacon reject these ideas, Samoylenko out of compassion and the deacon because he believes in the love taught by Christ.
-Samoylenko is offended by Von Koren insulting Laevsky and they reject his "German" ideas.
+Koren says that Laevsky should not be permitted to reproduce; otherwise there would be children as uncouth as Laevsky all over Russia.
+Koren goes on to compare Laevsky to the cholera microbe, and says he would like to kill Laevsky himself, as one would kill a pest.
+Samoylenko and the deacon reject these ideas, Samoylenko out of compassion, and the deacon because he believes in the love taught by Christ.
+Samoylenko is offended by Koren insulting Laevsky and they reject his "German" ideas.